- LiveUniversity Life

 - EngageAthletics, Art, Culture

 - ExploreUWP Information

 The criminal justice program (CRMJ) at the University of Wisconsin-Parkside primarily focuses on the American legal institution.
-Criminal justice provides a wide array of studies including criminology, policing, the courts, juvenile delinquency/juvenile justice, and corrections.
-In addition, those who are interested in a career in corrections, policing, victimology, terrorism and security, the courts, juvenile justice, and criminology will find the criminal justice major rewarding and a valuable asset which will contribute to a successful career.
+Criminal justice provides a wide array of topics including policing, the courts, juvenile justice and corrections.
+In addition, those interested in a career in corrections, law enforcement, victimology, terrorism and security will find the criminal justice major rewarding and a valuable asset which will contribute to a successful career.

 Criminal Justice internship students spoke at the 16th Annual End-of-the-Year Mini-Conference.
-Pictured: Presenters Louise Loud, Hayley Syring, Michael Giese, Kyle Scott and Lacey Ebler.
+Pictured: Criminal Justice Coordinator Louise Loud, Lacey Ebler, Kyle Scott, Michael Giese and Hayley Syring.